edwardgunning/ISBS-FDA-data-preparation-workshop/README.md

 #### 2 (b) <u>More Principled Approach</u>: Do Smoothing and Time Normalization Together

-- What we actually do when we use cubic spline interpolation, is interpolate onto a B-spline basis and evaluate at $101$ points.
+- When we use cubic spline interpolation, we actually just interpolate onto a B-spline basis and evaluate at $101$ points.

 - We can actually do all of this using the `fda` package, and this might be preferable for a few reasons:

-  1. We avoid an intermediate resampling steps, which may distort/ lose information (though maybe not if the data are smooth enough and the grid of time points is fine enough)
+  1. We avoid an intermediate resampling step, which may distort/ lose information (though maybe not if the data are smooth enough and the grid of time points is fine enough)
   2. If the data *are* noisy, we don’t really want to interpolate noise